teresende/terraform/README.md

 # Terraform

-## Some fun around Terraform and Azure Resource Provider
+## Some examples around Terraform and Azure Resource Provider

 To test some provision example, just clone or download the repository, access the directory you want, and do the follow: